duxovni/karaoke-chan/README.md

 ## Synopsis

-Karaoke-chan is a (hopefully) cross-platform karaoke player written with wxPython.
+Karaoke-chan is a (hopefully) cross-platform karaoke player.
 I wrote this because I couldn't find any free-software karaoke players that handled Lyrics3 lyrics.

 ## Status